If you or a loved one are struggling, we can help. Request a call today.

 Liver and Kidney Function

-The liver and kidneys are critical in metabolizing and eliminating drugs.
-The liver breaks down the buprenorphine component of Suboxone, and the kidneys help excrete the substance.
+The liver and kidneys are key organs for processing and removing drugs.
+The liver breaks down the buprenorphine component of Suboxone, and the kidneys help remove the substance from the body.

-Impaired liver or kidney function can lead to prolonged drug retention in the body.
-For instance, individuals with moderate to severe liver impairment may experience an extended half-life for buprenorphine, increasing by 35-57%, which significantly affects how long the drug stays in the system.
+Poor liver or kidney function can make the drug stay in the body longer.
+For instance, people with moderate to severe liver issues may see a 35-57% longer half-life for buprenorphine.
+This greatly affects how long the drug remains in the system.

 Normal liver function and kidney function factors influence how quickly you can clear Suboxone from your body